You will find lots of information below about the subject and how the department operates.

 Head of Computing and Business Studies

-In year 9 we begin to deliver our key stage 4 curriculum.
-Building on the foundation provided in key stage 3, students will have the opportunity to complete a relevant qualification, based on either GCSE Computer Science or Creative iMedia.
-As students prepare for their future career they need to develop their ICT skills in order to be successful.
-Most career options will involve some use of ICT and it is vital that students have an ICT qualification in order to gain the best possible advantage in the job market.
+In our key stage 4 curriculum we build on the foundation provided in key stage 3, pupils will have the opportunity to complete a relevant qualification, based on either GCSE Computer Science or Creative iMedia.
+As pupils prepare for their future career they need to develop their ICT skills in order to be successful.
+Most career options will involve some use of ICT and it is vital that pupils have an ICT qualification in order to gain the best possible advantage in the job market.

-Dependent on interest and ability, many of our students will be guided towards the GCSE in Computer Science.
-Our current year 10 are currently completing the Pearson Specification, however, in September 2020, students beginning this course will follow the OCR specification.
-Both specifications comprise two examination papers and a practical project, all of which allow students to further their understanding of how computers work and the techniques used to write effective computer programs.
+Dependent on interest and ability, many of our pupils will be guided towards the GCSE in Computer Science, following the OCR specification.
+This comprises two examination papers and a practical project, all of which allow pupils to further their understanding of how computers work and the techniques used to write effective computer programs.
 This course is graded using the 9-1 system.

-As an alternative to this course, we deliver the Cambridge Nationals, Creative iMedia Level 1/2 Certificate, which studies the planning of traditional and emerging media products as well as developing practical skills where students will plan their own media products.
-This comprises four units, one of which is externally assessed and will focus on pre-production skills.
-These will then be applied in the remaining practical units, which are internally marked and externally moderated.
-These allow the students to show their creativity and will focus on creating digital graphics, designing multimedia products and the creation of a comic strip.
+As an alternative to this course, we deliver the Cambridge Nationals, Creative iMedia Level 1/2 Certificate, which studies the planning of traditional and emerging media products as well as developing practical skills where pupils will plan their own media products.
+This comprises three units, one of which is externally assessed and will focus on Creative iMedia in the media industry.
+Students will then apply their pre-production skills in the remaining practical units, which are internally marked and externally moderated.
+These allow the pupils to show their creativity and will focus on 'Visual Identity and Digital Graphics' and 'Characters and Comics'.
 The course is graded at Distinction*, Distinction, Merit or Pass at level two.
-Students who fail to meet the level 2 requirements can be awarded a level one grade.
+Pupils who fail to meet the level 2 requirements can be awarded a level one grade.

 GCSE Computer Science (9 – 1) OCR new specification - https://www.ocr.org.uk/qualifications/gcse/computer-science-j277-from-2020/